On the projective normality of cyclic coverings over a rational surface: Introduction

 The conjecture is true in many interesting cases by many people's work, but open in general, especially for surfaces of general type.
 A uniform approach to the problem for algebraic surfaces seems to be elusive by far.

-The present paper is a continuation of \cite{Song16}.
-Blending the geometry of anticanonical surfaces and techinques from birational geometry, we extend the main result in \cite{Song16} to arbitrary ramified cyclic coverings over a rational surface $S$ with $\dim |-K_S|\ge 1$; in particular, we remove the minimality assumption for the coverings provided they are smooth.
+The present paper is a continuation of \cite{RS16}.
+Blending the geometry of anticanonical rational surfaces and techniques from birational geometry, we extend the main result in \cite{RS16} to arbitrary ramified cyclic coverings over a rational surface $S$ with $\dim |-K_S|\ge 1$; in particular, we remove the minimality assumption for the coverings provided they are smooth.

 The class of surfaces of general type which have covering structures over rational surfaces is ubiquitous in the geography and moduli of surfaces of general type.
 For instance, by \cite{Horikawa76}, for a minimal surface of general type satisfying $K^2_X=2p_g(X)-4$, the canonical system gives rise to a double covering structure of the surface or its canonical model (with mild singularities) over $\mathbb{P}^2$ or some rational ruled surface $\mathbb{F}_e$.